ceterumnet/AlpacaHub/README.md

  - [x] Create web page for project with documentation on usage
  - [x] Add custom actions for QHY Cameras for USB Limit
+ - [ ] Rewrite main.cpp so that device specific code is implemented
+       inside of each driver class with validation that the device is even present
+ - [ ] Add dynamic polling of devices being added / removed from the system
  - [ ] Go through all settings that are currently hard-coded and ensure that they are exposed as configuration
  - [ ] Implement persistent configuration